quii/learn-go-with-tests/io.md

 You may be asking yourself why I am doing `league[i].Wins++` rather than `player.Wins++`.

 When you `range` over a slice you are returned the current index of the loop (in our case `i`) and a _copy_ of the element at that index.
-Changing the `Wins` value of a copy wont have any effect on the `league` slice that we iterate on.
-For that reason we need to get the reference to the actual value by doing `league[i]` and then changing that value instead.
+Changing the `Wins` value of a copy won't have any effect on the `league` slice that we iterate on.
+For that reason, we need to get the reference to the actual value by doing `league[i]` and then changing that value instead.

 If you run the tests, they should now be passing.

 ## Refactor

-In `GetPlayerScore` and `RecordWin` we are iterating over `[]Player` to find a player by name.
+In `GetPlayerScore` and `RecordWin`, we are iterating over `[]Player` to find a player by name.

-We could refactor this common code in the internals of `FileSystemStore` but to me it feels like this is maybe useful code we can lift into a new type.
+We could refactor this common code in the internals of `FileSystemStore` but to me, it feels like this is maybe useful code we can lift into a new type.
 Working with a "League" so far has always been with `[]Player` but we can create a new type called `League`.
 This will be easier for other developers to understand and then we can attach useful methods onto that type for us to use.

 Inside `league.go` add the following